-Access to residence halls is restricted to residents, their approved guests, and other approved members of the University community.
-Student Housing and Residential Education (SHaRE) is responsible for the management of five on-campus residence halls, one on-campus apartment complex, one on-campus residential house, and two non-campus residence halls.
-Peer advisers (Resident Advisers) and/or professional staff (Assistant Resident Directors and Resident Directors) are available in every building to assist residents in adjusting to student life and to provide a sense of security and community.
-All residents have a One Card that allows access to the residence halls in which they live.
+Access to residence halls is restricted to residents, their approved guests, and other approved members of the university community.
+The Office of Student Housing and the Office of Community Living are responsible for the management of six on-campus residence halls, three oncampus apartment complexes, one on-campus residential house, and one non-campus residence hall.
+Peer advisers

+(Resident Advisers) and/or professional staff (Assistant Resident Directors and Resident Directors) are available in every building to assist residents in adjusting to student life and to provide a sense of security and community.
+All residents have a physical or mobile One Card that allows access to the residence halls in which they live.
 Residence hall room and apartment doors are equipped with peepholes, pin pads, and card readers and entrance areas are equipped with CCTV cameras.
-Additionally, residents must show their USF ID when entering the building, and guests of residents must be accompanied at all times by the resident they are visiting.
-Public Safety Officers patrol the residence halls on a regular basis and work with SHaRE to enforce security measures.
+Additionally, residents must present their credentials when entering the building, and guests of residents must be accompanied at all times by the resident they are visiting.
+Public Safety Officers patrol the residence halls on a regular basis and work with the Office of Community Living to enforce security measures.

-Additional information regarding SHaRE staff, services, policies, and programs can be found in the Fogcutter Student Handbook.
+Additional information regarding residential staff, services, policies, and programs can be found in the Fogcutter Student Handbook at www.usfca.edu/fogcutter.